Single Sign On Basics

 Before setting up SSO in Quinyx, it’s important to go through the basics to simplify the setup.
 SSO is short for Single Sign-On, and in Quinyx it's used to move authentication from the built-in ways of authenticating users via, for example, a username and password to a customer-controlled way.

-SSO can provide numerous improvements such as security, compliance, and simplicity over username and password - but most importantly, it gives the customer control over login and authentication to Quinyx.
+SSO provides numerous improvements such as security, compliance, and simplicity over username and password - but most importantly, it gives the customer control over login and authentication to Quinyx.

 Technologies and protocols